CainOCE/shapez.ai/src_ai/_readme.md

-Use virtual environments for easy package management (venv)
+# Shapez.AI by Fish Obsessed

+## Python Requirements

+> TODO: This can be handled automaticallt by the requirements.txt

+-   keras ---- 3.0 +
+-   numpy
+-   flask ---- ??

+## Python Virtual Environments (.venv)

-Save your python packages for easy install:
+Save your python package requirements for easy install:

 > pip freeze > src_ai/\_requirements.txt

 Load python packages for easy installation:

-> pip install -r src_ai/requirements.txt
+> pip install -r src_ai/\_requirements.txt

+## Launching

+Two terminals are required, one for the python backend and another for the game frontend.